ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 scope = << [ + scope_entry ] >>
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex title="CDLL definition of scope, using as example group name encoded as tstr and role as tstr"}
+{: #cddl-ex title="Example of scope using the textual format, with the group name and role identifiers encoded as text strings"}

 ## Authorization Response {#ssec-authorization-response}